-Our Board has three standing committees: an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
+Our Board has three standing committees: its Audit Committee, its Compensation Committee and its Nominating and Corporate Governance Committee.
 Our Board has adopted charters for each of its standing committees.
 Current copies of our committee charters are posted on our website at www.ollies.us.